milindv26/Docusaurus_site_git/my-website/docs/test/SyntheticControl.md

 #### Conclusion
 In summary, the synthetic control method represents a significant breakthrough in the field of policy evaluation, offering a robust and versatile tool for assessing the impacts of large-scale interventions.
 Its applications across a variety of domains, from economics to social sciences, and its adoption beyond academia, underscore its importance and effectiveness.
 While it is not without limitations and continues to evolve, the synthetic control method remains a key component in the toolkit of researchers and policymakers alike, providing insights and evidence in the complex world of policy analysis and evaluation.

+## The Method

+This section describes the principles and operational mechanics of the SCM.

+### The Setting

+The data we analyze is comprised of observations from $J + 1$ units, labeled as $j = 1, 2, ..., J + 1$.
+We proceed under the assumption that the first unit $(j = 1)$ has received the treatment or has been subject to the policy intervention being studied.
+The remaining units, from $j = 2$ to $J + 1$, constitute what is referred to as the "donor pool", which consists of units that have not been treated and therefore serve as potential comparisons.

+Our dataset encompasses observations over $T$ time periods, with the initial $T_0$ periods occurring before the implementation of the policy intervention.
+For each unit $j$ during each time period $t$, we record the outcome variable of interest, denoted by $Y_{jt}$.
+In addition to the outcomes, we collect data on $k$ predictors for each unit, represented as $X_{1j}, ..., X_{kj}$.
+These predictors might include values of the outcome variable prior to the intervention and are not influenced by the intervention itself.
+The predictors for all untreated units are compiled into a matrix $\bold{X_0}$ of size $k \times J$, where each column corresponds to a unit $j$ and contains the predictor values for that unit.

+To estimate the intervention's effect, we consider the potential outcomes for unit $j = 1$, which is the treated unit, in the absence of the intervention, labeled as $Y{t}^{N}$​, and the actual observed outcomes post-intervention, labeled as $Y_{t}^{I}$​, for time periods $t > T_0$.
+The difference in these potential and observed outcomes for the treated unit, for any given period after the intervention, defines the effect of the intervention, denoted by $\tau_t$​, which is mathematically expressed as the difference
+$$
+Y_{t}^{I} - Y_{t}^{N}
+$$